+xiv.
+The pricing proposal shall indicate:

+- 1. •-Construction Start Date& Commercial Operation Date;

+- Suppy term

+- MTR-Compliant

+- 2. Supply Period;

-- Project Interconnection Costs: This shall be an estimate of the cost for transmission infrastructure necessary to deliver energy to the PREPA T&D System.
-This may include transmission facilities and network upgrade costs required to integrate the project into the T&D System. - xiv.
-The pricing proposal shall indicate: - Construction Start Date - Suppy term - MTR-Compliant Renewable Energy - A. Indexed Payments: Energy payments (\$/MWh, first year value, and escalation index) - B. Non-Indexed Payments: Energy payments (\$/MWh, specified by Proponent for each year) - Additional or Stand-Alone Energy Storage - A. Indexed Payments: Capacity payments (\$/kW/year, first year value, and escalation index) - B. Non-Indexed Payments: Capacity payments (\$/kW/year, specified by Proponent for each year) - For stand-alone BESS projects, Proponents should propose either: - A. Indexed Payments: Capacity payments (\$/kW/year, first year value, and escalation index) - B. Non-Indexed Payments: Capacity payments (\$/kW/year, specified by Proponent for each year) - xv.
-For all projects, Proponents shall estimate Project Interconnection Costs. - xvi.
-For all projects, Proponents shall specify performance: - For renewable energy generation proposals, the Energy Production Forecast shall indicate the forecasted P10, P50, and P90 annual energy forecast in MWh for each day and hour (8,760 entries).
-The forecasted values shall account for long-term performance degradation. - For stand-alone BESS and optional combination renewable generation and energy storage proposals, the guaranteed performance shall indicate:
+- 3. For Renewable Energy

+- A. Indexed Payments: Energy payments (\$/MWh, first year value, and escalation index)

+- B. Non-Indexed Payments: Energy payments (\$/MWh, specified by Proponent for each year)

+- Additional or Stand-Alone Energy Storage - A. Indexed Payments: Capacity payments (\$/kW/year, first year value, and escalation index) - B. Non Indexed Payments: Capacity payments (\$/kW/year, specified by Proponent for each year) Resource proposals, the "Base Rate" as defined in the relevant Final Proposal Version of Contract, representing the unit price of electricity, expressed in U.S. Dollars per kWh; - 4.
+For Energy Storage Resource proposals: - A. the "Capability Payment Price" or "CPP" as defined in the relevant Final Proposal Version of Contract, representing the monthly price of Energy Storage Resource capacity, expressed in U.S. Dollars per MW of discharge capacity; and - B.the "Variable O&M Price" or "VOMP" as defined in the relevant FinalProposal Version of Contract, representing additional compensation for variable usage of the Facility, expressed in U.S. Dollars per MWh of discharge energy; and - 5.
+For stand-alone BESS projects, Proponents should propose either VPP proposals: - A. Indexed Payments: Capacity payments (\$/kW/year, first year value, and escalation index) - B. Non-Indexed Payments: Capacity payments (\$/kW/year, specified by Proponent for each year)the "Demand Build Price" or "DB\$" as defined in the relevant Final Proposal Version of Contract, representing the monthly price of Demand Build Services, expressed in U.S. Dollars per kW-Month; and - B. the "Demand Reduction Price" or "DR\$" as defined in the relevant Final Proposal Version of Contract, representing the monthly price of Demand Reduction Services, expressed in U.S. Dollars per kW-Month; - xv.
+For all projects, Proponents shall estimate Project Interconnection Costs- to (A) for Renewable Energy Resources and Energy Storage Resources, design, supply, install, test and commission the interconnection infrastructure required for the delivery of the project's energy or energy storage capacity (as applicable) to the T&D System, and

+Note: PREPA will consider time-of-dispatch pricing following consultation with PREB.

+(B) for VPPs, install communication and metering systems that will enable the T&D Operator to issue dispatch instructions to the VPP aggregator or its agent:

+- xvi.
+For all projects, Proponents shall specify performance:

+- 1. For renewable energy generation proposals, the Energy Production Forecast shall indicate, as applicable given the nature of the proposed resource (i.e., solar PV, wind or hydro), the forecasted P10, P50, and P90 annual energy forecast in MWh for each day and hour (8,760 entries).
+The forecasted values shall account for long term performance degradation.; and

+- For stand-alone-BESS and optional combination renewable generation and energy storage proposalsresources, the guaranteed performance shall indicate:

-- A. Guaranteed Capacity (MW / MWh)
+- A. Guaranteed Capacity (MW / MWh):

-- B. Peak Charging Time (hours)
+- B. Peak Charging Time (hours):

-- C. Peak Discharging Time (hours)
+- C. Peak Discharging Time (hours):

-- D. AC-AC Round Trip Efficiency (%)
+- D. AC-AC Round Trip Efficiency (%); and

-- E. Equivalent Availability Factor (%)
+- E. Equivalent Availability Factor (%):

-The guaranteed values shall account for long-term performance degradation.
+The guaranteed values shall account for long-term performance degradation: